TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-We continue enumerating the available databases:
+We continue enumerating the available `databases`:

 <br />